 "It wouldn’t have been possible for me to come home without the project," she explains.
-"Accusations of witchcraft don’t just go away, but Go Home helped persuade my community that the way they acted towards me was wrong.Donate to support our work protecting women
+"Accusations of witchcraft don’t just go away, but Go Home helped persuade my community that the way they acted towards me was wrong".Donate to help support our work in Ghana

 Without electricity in her village, Ruth struggled to study in the evenings.
 She and her friends came up with the idea of using solar lamps, and with ActionAid's support they now gather each evening to do their homework.

 10-year-old Ruth explains: "We will always be grateful to ActionAid for these books and solar lamps because now we study seriously at night.

 "More parents in this community are now taking their children to school because of the way they see us studying seriously at night with our solar lanterns.
 They have really helped us."Learn more about our work improving children’s education